 These City of Gold Coast fact sheets provide resident population estimates, growth rates, and population density for small areas within the city.

-For a range of reports addressing city-wide analysis of various topics including population, social infrastructure, housing, disabilities, older and younger people, refer to the Social Research Reports located below.
+For a range of reports addressing city-wide analysis of various topics including population, social infrastructure, housing, disabilities, older and younger people, visit our Social research reports page.